sidiMT2/weather-app/README.md

 # weather-app
-A weather app using React
+This is a simple weather app using React JS and the Weather Api.

+It still needs changes like adding mobile responsivness and some error handling functionalties.